lance0145/C4/web-gui/README.md

 *C4 now includes a powerful web GUI which makes it more accessible to new users.
 Check out https://buildyourownbotnet.com to see a preview, or follow [this guide](https://github.com/malwaredllc/byob/wiki) to get started!
 Key features include:*

 ## Dashboard
 A control panel for your C4 server with a point-and-click interface for executing cyber-security modules across your botnet.
-The dashboard includes a map of your bots across the globe, and hashrate trackers & graphs for those of you mining Monero.
+The dashboard includes a map of your modules across the globe, and hashrate trackers & graphs for those of your Modules.
 ![dashboard_preview](https://github.com/malwaredllc/byob-app-local/blob/master/buildyourownbotnet/assets/images/previews/preview-dashboard.png)

 ## Payload Generator
-The payload generator uses black magic involving Docker containers & Wine servers to compile executable payloads for any platform/architecture you select.
+The payload generator uses tools involving Docker containers & Wine servers to compile executable payloads for any platform/architecture you select.
 ![payload_generator_preview](https://github.com/malwaredllc/byob-app-local/blob/master/buildyourownbotnet/assets/images/previews/preview-payloads2.png)

 ## Terminal Emulator